wendyverdonk93/docs/content/payment-methods/banks/trustly/refund-trustly.md

 6. Fill in the amount that you want to refund to the customer.
 7. _Confirm_.

-_MultiSafepay does not allow you to refund more than the stated amount of the original transaction_
+>_Please note that by default, MultiSafepay does not allow for you to refund more than the stated amount of the original transaction.
+Please refer to the [product rules](/payment-methods/trustly/#product-rules) for more information._

-The transaction status is now initialized, as long as the transaction status is marked as initialized, the refund can be cancelled.
-When the transaction status is marked as completed, the refund is processed correctly.
+The transaction status is now _initialized_.
+As long as the transaction status is marked as _initialized_, the refund can be cancelled.
+When the transaction status is marked as _completed_, the refund is processed correctly.
 The customer will receive the refund to the bank account number in which the transaction was originally paid to, within the next business day.

->_Refunds will not be processed when your MultiSafepay balance is insufficient_.
+A refund will only be processed if your balance on your MultiSafepay Control is positive.

-When you are not able to refund an Trustly transaction, contact our support at <support@multisafepay.com> to assist you further.
+In the event of a failed Trustly refund, please contact our support team at <support@multisafepay.com> to assist you.